|Nutritional Guidelines (per serving)|

-- In a large bowl whisk the eggs with the milk, dry mustard, 1/2 teaspoon of kosher salt, and 1/4 teaspoon of freshly ground black pepper.
+In a large bowl, whisk the eggs with the milk, dry mustard, the salt, and black pepper.
 Set aside.

 - If you use frozen hash browns, thaw them in the refrigerator for a few hours or put them in a colander and partially thaw them under cold running water.
 Pat them dry with paper towels before adding them to the recipe.
 Ensure they are thawed enough to break apart into shreds.